Mini-documentary highlights important end-of-life website

 “26 people, all coming together from different walks of life and filling a huge gap which will make a huge difference to people and their carers,” she says.

 “We were all diverse.
-There was a person who was indigenous.
+There was a person who was Indigenous.
 There was a person with a disability.
 A person with mental illness.
 There were people from culturally and linguistically diverse backgrounds.
 It was fascinating and we worked in collaboration towards what our community needs.”

 The result was a series of insights into the need to improve access to care packages and advance care plans, and develop more comprehensive models of palliative care services.